OctopusDeploy/docs/docs/deployments/patterns/rollbacks/kubernetes/index.md

 position: 5
 hideInThisSectionHeader: true
 ---
 This guide will walk through rolling back a Kubernetes Deployment.
-The example application used in this guide is a containerized version of PetClinic which will create the following pods:
+The example application used in this guide is a containerized version of [PetClinic](https://bitbucket.org/octopussamples/petclinic/src/master/) that will create the following pods:
 - MySQL database container for the backend (deployment)
 - Flyway database migrations container (job)
 - PetClinic web frontend container (deployment)